owenshen24/golb/contents/Meta-Advice.md

 title: Meta-Advice
 summary: Several principles can improve how we take advice.
-Advocate for accepting the obvious, looking for practical applications, and an analogy of mental habits as skills are three way to get more mostmileage out of any advice you receive.
+Accepting the obvious, looking for practical applications, and viewing mental habits as procedural skills are three way to get more mostmileage out of any advice you receive.
 order: 5

 Advice has many desirable qualities.
 In [Recognizing vs Generating](https://mlu.red/55070166310.html), I talked about how advice should be focused on, not just telling people what to do, but giving them justification.
 Specifically, justification that would allow them to come up with object-level insights themselves.
 Similarly, in [Good Self-Help is Self-Defeating](https://mlu.red/55070266310.html), I talked about how advice should aim to move people to become self-reliant.
 Specifically, you want to avoid situations where people become dependent on you for advice, or you trade-off clarity for readership.